Best Practices and Guidelines for Research Assistantships

 - Approach the research assistantship as a learning experience, seeking clarification as to the expectations and benefits of engagement with the project and its applicability to academic protocols, roles, and expectations.

-- Manage the assigned responsibilities along with other academic work, keeping to deadlines and problem-solving with the supervisor when adjustments seem necessary.
+- Manage the assigned responsibilities along with other academic work, keeping to deadlines and problem-solving with the supervisor/advisor when adjustments seem necessary.

 - Meet regularly with the faculty supervisor.